Jill Dillard

-Jill Michelle Dillard (née Duggar; born May 17, 1991) is an American television personality.
-She is known for her appearances on TLC as part of the reality television shows 19 Kids and Counting (2008-2015) and Counting On (2015-2017).
-She also co-authored a book with her sisters Jana, Jessa, and Jinger titled Growing Up Duggar: It's All About Relationships.
+Jill Michelle Dillard (née Duggar; born May 17, 1991) is an American author and former television personality.
+She is known for her appearances on TLC as part of the reality television shows 19 Kids and Counting (2008–2015) and Counting On (2015–2021), and in the 2023 Amazon Prime documentary Shiny Happy People, about her upbringing within Bill Gothard's financially and sexually exploitative Institute in Basic Life Principles (IBLP) and Advanced Training Institute (ATI) organizations, for which her parents were important proselytizers.
+As Jill Duggar, she also co-authored a book with her sisters Jana, Jessa, and Jinger titled Growing Up Duggar: It's All About Relationships.
+Her second book, Counting the Cost, was released in September 2023.

 Personal life

 Dillard was born in Tontitown, Arkansas, as the fourth child and the second daughter of Jim Bob and Michelle Duggar.
 On June 21, 2014, she married Derick Michael Dillard.
 They have three sons together.
-In 2015, the Dillard family relocated to Central America to serve as missionaries with S.O.S.
+In 2015, the Dillard family relocated to El Salvador to serve as missionaries with S.O.S.
 Ministries.
 Ten months later, they returned to the United States.
+In 2021, Dillard had a miscarriage, followed by a stillbirth in 2024.

 Career

 Television

 Dillard began her public life as a member of the family featured in the documentary 14 Children and Pregnant Again (2004), which talks about daily life of the family from the "time they wake up" to the "time they go to sleep".
 The documentary aired on the Discovery Health Channel.
 Another documentary, Raising 16 Children was produced on the same channel in 2006, when her sister Johannah was born.
 This was followed by another feature, On the Road with 16 Children about a family cross-country trip.

 On September 29, 2008, 19 Kids and Counting (formerly 18 Kids and Counting and 17 Kids and Counting) began as a regular series based on the Duggar family.
 The show was cancelled in 2015 following several scandals surrounding her brother Josh.
 Another series, Jill & Jessa: Counting On, starring Dillard and her sister Jessa, premiered on December 13, 2015.
 Jill and her family dropped out of the show in 2017.